At a glance

 - Imaging: X-rays, ultrasound, computed tomography (CT) scans or magnetic resonance imaging (MRI) to evaluate the internal organs and look for tumours inside the body and signs of metastasis.

-- Barium studies: Barium is a radio-opaque compound which, when consumed coats the lining of the intestinal tract and shows the structures as white on x-rays.
+- Barium studies: Barium is a radio-opaque compound that, when consumed coats the lining of the intestinal tract and shows the structures as white on x-rays.
 This test can be a useful diagnostic for cancers of the gastrointestinal tract.

 - Surgery: Where possible, surgical excision of the tumour with a margin, it may also be necessary to remove lymph nodes closest to the tumour.

-- Chemotherapy: Several drugs which target rapidly dividing cells.
+- Chemotherapy: Several drugs that target rapidly dividing cells.
 Chemotherapy can shrink a tumour before surgery, after surgery to kill cancer to kill any cells left behind, or as a stand-alone treatment where surgery is not possible.
 In the latter case, the goal is to slow down the progression of the tumour.

 - Electrochemotherapy: An emerging therapeutic which shows great promise for the treatment of skin tumours.
 Chemotherapy drugs are poorly absorbed, but this treatment allows for better penetration by delivering electric impulsions into the tumour after administration of chemotherapy.
 More information can be found on this site.